How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Here is how creators price online courses on average:

-• $10-$50 for a first online course or a mini course.
+• $10-$50 for a first online or mini course.

 • From $100 starts a baseline for a full-length online course.